Skip navigation

 • Campus Minister

-Exercises in translation, vocabulary building and exegesis of select portions of the Hebrew Old Testament.
+An intermediate course in the study of Old Testament Hebrew.
+Includes exercises in translation, vocabulary building, and syntax of select portions of the Hebrew Old Testament.
 Prerequisite: BIBL 631.

-Translation of a select book of the Hebrew OT or select representative passages (e.g., narrative, law, psalms, prophecy, poetry).
-Analysis of the text with a view toward preparation for biblical exposition, preaching or further academic study.
-Prerequisite: BIBL 632.
+A continuation of Biblical Hebrew Syntax with concentration on the translation of select books of the Hebrew Old Testament or representative passages (e.g., narrative, law, psalms, prophecy, poetry).
+This course consists of the analysis texts with a view toward biblical exposition, preaching, or further academic study.
+Prerequisite: BIBL 632 or 634.

 An exegetical investigation of Genesis to Deuteronomy for the construction of Biblical Theology and in dialogue with contemporary interpretive issues.